Skip to content

 Conclusion

-A skin test is also important to inform your doctor if you have a lung disease, skin condition, or heart problems.
+A skin test is also important to inform your doctor if you have a lung disease, skin disease, or heart problems.
 The same applies if you are taking medications that can affect skin reactions, such as the antibiotics Amoxicillin or Penicillin or painkillers like ASA or Ibuprofen.

 The attending physician decides which type of allergy test is most appropriate for you.